jackmott/jackmott.github.io/_posts/2016-7-22-making-obvious-fast.markdown

 Java 8 includes a very nice library called [stream](https://docs.oracle.com/javase/8/docs/api/java/util/stream/package-summary.html) which provides higher order functions over collections in a lazy evaluated manner, similar to the F# Nessos streams library and Rust.
 Given that this is a lazy evaluated system, it is odd that there is such a performance difference between map then sum and a single reduction.
 The reduce function is compiling down to the equivalent of unvectorized C, but the map then sum is not even close.
-It turns out that the `sum()` method on `DoubleStream`  "may be implemented using compensated summation or other technique to reduce the error bound in the numerical sum compared to a simple summation of double values."
+It turns out that the `sum()` method on `DoubleStream`:

+>may be implemented using compensated summation or other technique to reduce the error bound in the numerical sum compared to a simple summation of double values.

 A nice feature, but not clearly communicated by the method name!
 If we tweak the java code to do normal summation the runtime remains as fast as unvectorzied C, a nice
 accomplishment: